threefoldtech/rmb-rs/README.md

   - Minimize and completely eliminate message loss
   - Reduce downtime
 - Node need to authenticate and authorize calls
-  - Grantee identity of the other peer so only owners of data can see it
+  - Guarantee identity of the other peer so only owners of data can see it
 - Fast request response time

 Starting from this we came up with a more detailed requirements: